 Admittedly, this tactic is simple (and obvious.)
 Respond quickly to emails, questions, or requests for additional information.
 Sales call follow up should be crisp and timely.
 Get the next step discussed and the next meeting scheduled as a normal course of the current conversation.

 It’s the mindset that requires effort.
 It demands that you make an attitudinal shift, adopting a sense of customer urgency that enables you to think about how you can compress time.
 Once your attitude is where it needs to be, you’ll need to combine that with tools and processes to make time compression possible.
-(See page 49.)
+(See Your Sales Toolkit.)